How Much Does It Cost to Stain a Deck?

 Q. How often should you seal a deck?

-It’s recommended to seal a deck once a year, depending on the condition of the deck and the climate.
+It’s recommended that homeowners seal a deck once a year, depending on the condition of the deck and the climate.
 In sunny and hot locations, sealing once a year is the standard, but those who live in cooler, northern climates can stretch out sealing maintenance to every 2 or 3 years.
 Keep in mind that northern climates are also more vulnerable to moisture and water damage.